vlanzarini80-source/Lanzarini-Model-Energy-Saving/README.md

 ## 📞 R&D Verification Request
-AI research teams (OpenAI, Anthropic, DeepMind) can contact the author for formal verification of the geodetic gradient performance. vlanzarini80@gmail.com
+AI research teams (OpenAI, Anthropic, DeepMind) can contact the author for formal verification of the geodetic gradient performance.

+Methodology
+This framework is the result of an AI-Assisted Research process, combining quantum geometry intuitions with neural optimization simulations."

+vlanzarini80@gmail.com